AvishekVerma/Python_Basic_Code/README.md

 Problem 3.
 A. How to check the presence of an alphabet ‘s’ in word “Data Science” .
            B. How can you obtain 64 by using numbers 4 and 3 .
+# Assignment 3

+Problem 1 What will be the output of the following (can/cannot):
+   Age1=5
+   5age=55

+Problem 2  What will be the output of following (can/cannot):
+a.
+Age_1=100
+b.  age@1=100

+Problem 3 How can you delete variables in Python ?